-Users nominate trusted individuals (like a family member or friend) to access data on their behalf if there’s an emergency.
-This pattern can also be used to restore access if a user can’t login to their account.
-For example, in the event of an accident, the trusted individual can take control of the user’s account.
+People nominate trusted individuals (like a family member or friend) to access data on their behalf if there’s an emergency.
+This pattern can also be used to restore access if someone can’t login to their account.
+For example, in the event of an accident, the trusted individual can take control of the persons’ account.

-- It allows people to access information in a crisis, without requiring them to go through the usual identity and security checks
+- Allows people to access information in a crisis, without requiring them to go through the usual identity and security checks

-- A delay can be used to give users time to stop an emergency access if it is triggered by mistake
+- A delay can be used to give people time to stop an emergency access if it is triggered by mistake

-- It requires the user having someone they can trust who is available to help
+- Requires having someone you can trust who is available to help

-A way for people who have Google accounts to designate who can access their account if they are unexpectedly unable to use their account.
+People can designate someone to access their account if they are unexpectedly unable to use it

 Was this pattern useful?